tough-dev-school/lms-frontend-v2/packages/vue-notion/docs/README.md

 ### `pageLinkTarget`: String

 – the [target attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-target) of links referencing other pages (skipped for pages with `pageLinkeOptions`)

-### `prism`: Boolean

-– whether or not syntax-highlighting using Prims.js should be activated.

-> Check the `docs#syntax-highlighting` section below for more details.

 ### `katex`: Boolean